Online self-paced Course

 Use regularly and observe the changes inside.

-Be ready to make your hands dirty - it's a pure practice.
+Be ready to make your hands dirty.

 This is a non-verbal approach focused on somatic sensations, expressed through drawing and clay work.